mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       schemaMap: Optional<Map<String, Document>>; // Maps namespace to a local schema
       bypassAutoEncryption: Optional<Boolean>; // Default false.
       extraOptions: Optional<Map<String, Value>>;
+      tlsOptions: Optional<Map<String, TLSOptions>>; // Maps KMS provider to TLS options.
+Only "kmip" is supported.
    }

 A MongoClient can be configured to automatically encrypt collection